CivicActions/guidebook/practice-areas/engineering/security-compliance.md

 ### As Drupal Developers

--   We follow [Drupal coding standards](https://www.drupal.org/docs/develop/standards) and best practices for [writing secure code](https://www.drupal.org/docs/administering-a-drupal-site/security-in-drupal/writing-secure-code-for-drupal)
+We follow [Drupal coding standards](https://www.drupal.org/docs/develop/standards) and best practices for [writing secure code](https://www.drupal.org/docs/administering-a-drupal-site/security-in-drupal/writing-secure-code-for-drupal)
 -   We create and maintain [secure Drupal sites](https://www.drupal.org/docs/administering-a-drupal-site/security-in-drupal)
--   Note that `alpha`, `beta` and `rc` versions are not stable and not subject to security team support.
+-   We understand that `alpha`, `beta` and `rc` versions are not stable and not subject to security team support.
 It is often preferable to run a `dev` than `alpha/beta` releases where there has been significant number of bug fixes done, and the security profile is identical.
 -   We periodically audit sites to determine if the set of enabled modules are all still in use on the site.

 ## Privileged Access

--   We ensure that access to documents/sites/dashboards is limited to those that should have access.
+We ensure that access to documents/sites/dashboards is limited to those that should have access.
 -   This includes our Google Docs!
 -   We ensure that users with enhanced privileges (to sites and/or servers)
     -   must use MFA for authentication/authorization
-    -   are appropriately adjusted upon separation from CivicActions.
+    -   are appropriately adjusted upon offboarding from a project or CivicActions.

 ### Advanced: Connecting to MFA-enabled Services/Apps